creationix/howtonode.org/articles/volcano-wheat.markdown

 <volcano-wheat/test.js*>

 As you can see, it supports pulling in external code snippets and running them in a node sandbox.
-This will help keep syntax errors and code samples that just plain wrong at bay.
+This will help keep syntax errors and code samples that are just plain wrong at bay.

 ![graph](volcano-wheat/graph.dot)